mblydenburgh/graphql-kotlin-mysql/README.md

 # Graphql-Kotlin-MySQL
 A demo showing how to set up a GraphQL API backed by Liquibase + MySQL.
 This is a work in progress and is a product of my learning.
 Hopefully it it helpful to others trying to accomplish the same!

 NoSQL more your thing?
-Check out the [MongoDB version](https://github.com/mikebly/graphql-kotlin-mongo) of this demo!
+Check out a [MongoDB demo!](https://github.com/mikebly/graphql-kotlin-mongo)

 ### Getting Started
 - To get started, you can scaffold a project using SpringInitializr by starting a new Maven